NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 **Extra tip** - If you want do embed outside of a post, use the following code on your template:
 `<?php echo do_shortcode('[timeline src="Your source url here"]'); ?>`

+Alternatively, you can use the TinyMCE button to create your own shortcode as well.

 == Changelog ==
 = 1.0.0 =